lindseywalker1/LW-EPI590R-final/README_LW.md

 This is my README file created for EPI590R final project

-I have completed the specific objectives creating a descriptive statistics table, a regression table, a histogram figure, using inline text and creating pritned inline table output in the Quarto document.
+I have completed the specific objectives creating a descriptive statistics table, a regression table, a histogram figure, using inline text and creating printed inline table output in the Quarto document.

 In order for the Quarto document to render correctly, please run the "FULL_CODE_LW" R script first in order to fill the environment with the necessary dataframes and objects.